-FIG.19 LOCATION OF PRESSURE SENSING TUBES
+FIG. 19 LOCATION OF PRESSURE SENSING TUBES

-Slide the flue elbow into the flue duct, ensure that the sealing gasket is in place and the elbow is correctly located beneath the retaining flange at the rear.
-See FIG.19.
+Slide the flue elbow into the flue duct and locate the flange over the studs on the fluehood ensuring that the sealing gasket is in place.
+Secure the elbow to fluehood using the four brass securing nuts.

-Secure elbow using thumb screw previously removed.

 Reconnect flexible tubes to elbow.
 ENSURE THEY ARE NOT KINKED.

-The tubes are supplied at the length required for left hand flue outlet.
-When using rear or right hand flue outlets, to avoid kinking, the tubes should be shortened by 150mm.
-A band around the tube indicates the cutting point.

-Red tube connects the front aluminium tube to the lower connection on the elbow, each being identified with a red ring.
+NOTE: Red tube connects the front aluminium tube in upper chamber to the lower connection on elbow, each being identified with a red ring.

-FIG. 20 PIPE CONNECTIONS
+FIG 20.
+PIPE CONNECTIONS

 Connect system pipework to the boiler, compression fittings should be used.
-If however capillary fittings are used it is essential to temporarily remove both of the thermostat bulbs from the flow pipe before soldering.
+If however capillary fittings are used it is essential to temporarily remove the thermostat bulb from the flow pipe before soldering.
+A drain off tap should be installed close to the boiler if it is in a low point of the system.